Our Research

 Some of our recent work aims to identify what aspects of PTSD—the quintessential trauma-related mental disorder—are most related to early manifestations of cardiovascular risk.
 In addition, we are investigating how trauma and trauma-related psychopathology are associated with markers of accelerated aging that may manifest long before clinical diseases emerge.

 In addition, our research examines sudden and catastrophic medical events as potential index traumas that can trigger PTSD, in turn affecting mental and physical health.
 Much of this work focuses on acute, life-threatening cardiovascular events, such as stroke and sudden cardiac arrest.
 Not only do we aim to identify early risk factors for developing PTSD after these kinds of events, but we also endeavor to understand how these PTSD symptoms may manifest and contribute to a worse course of disease for patients.
+Additionally, we work to develop and test interventions to address the psychological consequences of these traumatic medical events in order to best promote the long-term mental and physical health of patients.

 Click to learn more